Memories are made of this

 "Our contemporary cognitive neuroscience is just like the first mechanic.
 We have learned a lot about the brain, but still lack integrative rigorous understanding of its functioning.
 But if we manage to fully characterize the anatomical and functional architecture of the brain, we will be as good at treating and improving our cognition as the second mechanic would be at fixing a car."

 Levan was born in Tbilisi, Georgia.
 He has a large extended family, including two stepsisters and a sister.
 His mother is Associated Professor and Vice Dean of the Business School at Ilia State University and his father was a civil rights activist in the 1990s and early 2000s.
-Since the Rose Revolution he has been exclusively involved in politics and currently holds the position of Chairman of the opposition party European Georgia.
+Since the Rose Revolution he has been exclusively involved in politics and is currently an opposition MP and one of the leaders of the political party European Georgia.

 Levan grew up in the turbulent Georgian politics of the 1990s and 2000s in the aftermath of the fall of the Soviet Union.
 In 2003 the Rose Revolution took place which culminated in the ouster of President Eduard Shevardnadze, marking the end of the Soviet era of leadership in the country.
 The year before Levan left school the short-lived Russo-Georgian War erupted.

 Levan transferred to a school that specialised in physics and maths when he was 12 and there he took part in local and international Olympiads in maths and physics, travelling to Kiev in 2006 and to Germany in 2008 for an event for young computer scientists.
 Levan also took part in competitions organised by the local NATO office and wrote short articles for NATO publications, but says he was never involved in any political movement.

 When he left school Levan’s parents were keen for him to study abroad to get a broader international perspective and a better quality education.
 At first Levan wanted to stay in Georgia with his friends amid the political instability in the region.